WebOfTrust/keri/docs/Q-and-A-Security.md

 Supposing we have a *big* KEL, which means a long chain of hashed data, then there a few relevant features of KELs within KERI:

-* A KEL will always be order of magnitude smaller than public blockchains, because they are more specialised structures that do not need to contain total ordering
+* A KEL will always be order of magnitude smaller than public blockchains, because they are more specialized structures that do not need to contain total ordering
-* Once a KEL has been verfied by a user, it can be archived by this user.
+* Once a KEL has been verified by a user, it can be archived by this user.
 * The core key events in KERI like inception, rotation and delegation are worst case still irrelevant to the scale of volume of a KEL.
 * The seals of Interaction Events don't need to be put in the KEL one by one, you could put a whole bunch of Transaction-seals in a *sparse Merkle tree* and only register the Merkle root in the KEL.
 * Private KEL are small per design, because in private interactions the identifier have no public value attached to them
-* Public KEL can be associated with public entities like humans, organisations and devices and therefore accumulate value on the identifier through interactions.
+* Public KEL can be associated with public entities like humans, organizations and devices and therefore accumulate value on the identifier through interactions.
-* For security garuantee there is no difference between a big KEL and a small KEL.
+* For security guarantee there is no difference between a big KEL and a small KEL.
 Both need to be internally consistent and verifiable to the root-of-trust.
 * We have the opportunity to create delegated identifiers and delegate KELs.
 So a *big* KEL is a *long* KEL and has the features just described.